Hopeful traveler fights for refund, AirBnB stands its ground

 MOUNT PLEASANT, S.C.
-(WCBD)– Mount Pleasant resident Chris Hills’ booked an AirBnB for his daughter’s stay in Washington D.C. but as the spring break trip approached, the Clemson student had to reconsider the trip with her friends amid the spread of Coronavirus.
+(WCBD)– Mount Pleasant resident Chris Hills booked an AirBnB for his daughter’s stay in Washington D.C. but as the spring break trip approached, the Clemson student had to reconsider the trip with her friends amid the spread of COVID-19.

 “It was definitely the right decision to not go but it was hard.
 My daughter is a Sophomore in Clemson.
 The four of them all wanted to go up there,” Hills said.
 “They are innocent kids who wanted to see the sites and the museums,” he added